 Our staff and volunteer moderators are here to help people enjoy the site, to keep the discussion on track, and to maintain friendly, honest conversations.
 Although we hope to preserve everyone’s contributions, we do reserve the right to move or remove any posting without notice or explanation, at our sole discretion.

-You can find more information about our guidelines, as well as how-tos for using the site, in the FAQ.
 If you have a question about a specific post or discussion, drop us a line at firstname.lastname@example.org.
-General questions or reports of technical problems can be posted on the Feedback community.
+General questions or reports of technical problems including account issues and bug reports can be submitted via the Chowhound Help Center.